zyzshishui/slime/examples/reproducibility/README.md

      }
 ```

+We also need to set `--use-slime-router` until the pypi whl of sglang-router updates.

-Here we provide a guide to do RL training on Qwen2.5 0.5B model and GSM8K dataset with full deterministic.
+Here we provide the script to do RL training on Qwen2.5 0.5B model and GSM8K dataset with full deterministic.

 For data and checkpoint preparation, please run: